benitomartin/benitomartin/README.md

 I specialize in teaching, technical writing, and developing practical, scalable systems that combine deep technical expertise with tangible business impact, ranging from LLM-powered applications to full-stack ML solutions.

-Additionally I am actively engaged with the global tech community as a member of the AWS Community Builders and a [Docker Captain](https://www.docker.com/captains/benito-martin/).
+Additionally, I am actively engaged with the global tech community as an AWS Community Builder and [Docker Captain](https://www.docker.com/captains/benito-martin/).
 Through these roles, I share my expertise, contribute to open collaboration, and help foster innovation across the cloud and developer ecosystems.

 <div align="center">